keychain-sso/keychain/README.md

 $ php composer.phar install
 ```

 The next step is to set up your database.
-Rename `database.sample.php` in `app/config` to `database.php` and key in your database server details.
-Then execute the following command:
+Key in your database server details in `app/config/database.php` and execute the following command:
 ```
 $ php artisan migrate --seed
 ```